j2oOrg/gogorollz-com-ppc-social-casino/README.md

 - MariaDB and WordPress both run inside the container; the `wp-entrypoint.sh` script initializes `/var/lib/mysql` if empty and creates the database/user.
 - DB files persist to `db-data`, WordPress core/uploads/themes/plugins persist to `wp-data`.
-- Browse at http://localhost:8080 and finish the WordPress setup wizard; adjust the port, volume paths, or credentials as needed.
+- Browse at http://localhost:8080.
+With auto-install enabled (see below) the site is ready; otherwise complete the setup wizard.

 ## WordPress theme (converted from the current static pages)